Exploiting Hybrid Active and Passive Multiple Access via Slotted ALOHA-Driven Backscatter Communications: System Model and Problem Formulation

-It is noted that only one BD can be accessed at the same time to avoid the MI.
-For the sake of visualization, Fig. \ref{fig1a} is provided.
-Specifically, a transmission collision will occur when two or more BDs transmit information at the same time, and it is regarded as successful transmission only and only if there is only one BD is accessed to backscatter its information.
-Accordingly, the successful CAP of the $n$-th BD is equal to ${\text{Pr}(n)=q_n\prod\limits_{j\neq n}(1-q_j)}$.
+To prevent MI, only one BD can be accessed simultaneously, as illustrated in Fig. \ref{fig1a}.
+Specifically, a transmission collision will occur when two or more BDs transmit information at the same time, and it is regarded as successful transmission if and only if there is only one BD is accessed to backscatter its information.
+Accordingly, the successful CAP of the $n$-th BD is equal to $\text{Pr}(n)=q_n\prod\limits_{j\neq n}(1-q_j)$.